 we have

 Moreover, if we denote by $\Omega_0=\{ (x_1,x_2) \in \R^2 \; | \; x_1 \in (0,1), \; -b(x_1) < x_2 < G_0(x_1) \}\subset \Omega_\eps$ then,

 \end{theorem}

-\begin{remark} The functions $b$ and $G_0$ defined in (H1) and \eqref{FG0T} respectively, are associated to the part of the domain $\Omega^\epsilon$ that does not oscillate as the parameter $\epsilon$ goes to zero, and have an important role in the limit problem \eqref{VFPDL-piecewise0}.
-Indeed, if we assume that the period, the amplitude and the profile of the domain are constant with respect to $x \in (0,1)$, we get the nice result announced below. \end{remark}
+\begin{remark} Functions $b$ and $G_0$, defined in (H1) and \eqref{FG0T} respectively, are related to the part of the domain $\Omega^\epsilon$ that does not oscillate as the parameter $\epsilon$ goes to zero.
+Indeed, if we assume that the period, the amplitude and the profile of the domain are constant with respect to $x \in (0,1)$, we get the nice result stated in the corollary below. \end{remark}

 \begin{corollary} If we have $G(x,y)=G(y)$ an $L$-periodic function with $\min_{y \in \R} G(y)=0$ and $b(x)=b$ a constant function, then, the homogenized limit is given by the equation with constant coefficients: